-Over the last 4.5 years I have been fortunate to work with thousands of teens, individuals, couples and families in a variety of settings including a community mental health clinic/child and family clinic, several group private practices, a hospital, an ER and now my own private practice.
-I continue to work as a clinician at the local hospital's counseling center where I work with military families, chronically mentally ill clients, low-income clients, Alaska Natives, and individuals from all walks of life.
+Over the last 6 years I have been fortunate to work with thousands of teens, individuals, couples and families in a variety of settings across states including a community mental health clinic/child and family clinic, several group private practices, a hospital, an ER and now my own private practice.
+I have also worked as a clinician at the local hospital's counseling center, working with military families, chronically mentally ill clients, low-income clients, Alaska Natives, and individuals from all walks of life.
 I am thrilled to be able to work with clients residing in Washington, Alaska and Texas (all states I have lived in myself) now due to having obtained dual licensure.

 I graduated from Western Washington University with a BA in sociology in 2013.
 That fall I went on to pursue my MA in Counseling Psychology from The Seattle School of Theology & Psychology, graduating in 2016.